joelsiby02/EDA-Flight-Prediction/README.md

 ## Dataset

-The dataset used for this project is available in the `data` directory.
+The dataset used for this project is available in the `data` repo.
 It consists of historical flight data, including features such as airline, source, destination, duration, and additional information.

 ## Exploratory Data Analysis